mia-platform/documentation/docs/self_hosted/optional_features.md

 sidebar_label: Optional features
 ---

-Mia-Platform Console offers some optional features which are disabled by default and can be enable as needed.
+Mia-Platform Console offers some optional features which are disabled by default and can be enabled as needed.

 Optional features can be enabled using **feature toggles** by a Console Super User.

-Features have one or multiple scopes, which are indicative of the area of the Console or the user interested by that feature.
+Features have one or multiple scopes, which are indicative of the Console resource type or the user interested by that feature.
 Available scope types are: Console, Company, Project, Environment, and User.

-*Console* scope means that a feature is valid for the whole Console; all the other scopes require to provide a scope ID.
+*Console* scope means that a feature is valid for the whole Console instance; all the other scopes require to provide a scope ID.

 Available features are visible from the *Features* section of the CMS.

 To enable a feature, navigate to the *Feature Activations* section of the CMS, which shows a table.
-Each entry in the table in *published* state represents an active feature.
+Each entry in the table in *PUBLIC* state represents an active feature.

-Click "Add new" and enter the feature ID, the scope type, and the scope ID (leave empty for the Console scope type).
-The just added feature activation will be in *published* state by default and immediately enabled.
+Click "Add new" and enter the feature ID, the scope type, and the scope ID (leave this last field empty in case of Console scope type).
+The just added feature activation will be in *PUBLIC* state by default and immediately enabled.

 ### Google Analytics Tracking

 Google Analytics Tracking can be enabled activating the feature toggle `ENABLE_GOOGLE_TAG_MANAGER`, with *Console* scope.

-When the feature is enabled in the Console, the users will be presented a banner asking to express a preference either they would like to enable Google Analytics Tracking or not.
-By default, tracking stays disabled.
+When the feature is enabled in the Console, users are presented with a banner asking them to express a preference on whether or not to enable Google Analytics tracking.
+By default, tracking remains disabled.

 Hence, this feature is activated on a per-user basis.

-Once a user expresses his preference, the banner will be hidden, but he will be able to change his preference from the [User Preferences section](../development_suite/user-settings/user-preferences).
+Once a preference has been expressed, the banner will be hidden, but the user can change this preference at any time from the [User Preferences section](../development_suite/user-settings/user-preferences).

 Google Analytics helps Mia-Platform improving the Console, by understanding how users interact with the platform.